-- (1) Each member shall have one vote but if there is an equality of votes the person who is chairing the meeting shall have a casting vote in addition to any other vote he or she may have. - (2) Voting - (a) by proxy A member may appoint a proxy to attend a general meeting and vote on his or her behalf in accordance with clause 15(3). - (b) electronic balloting Where a meeting is to be held by electronic means, or where procedures are put in place to allow members to join a physical meeting by electronic means, the trustees may put in place an electronic balloting mechanism to allow members present at the meeting by electronic means to vote as if they were present in person.
-Where such a voting mechanism is to be used for a meeting, the notice of meeting will set this out. - (3) Proxies Proxies may only be validly appointed by notice in writing (a Proxy Notice) which: - (a) states the name and address of the member appointing the proxy; - (b) identifies the person appointed to be that member's proxy and the general meeting in relation to which that person is appointed; - (c) is signed by the member appointing the proxy, or is authenticated in such manner as the trustees may determine; and - (d) is delivered to the charity in accordance with clause 15.2. - (4) The trustees may from time to time determine the form in which Proxy Notices should be submitted to the charity in advance of any general meeting. - (5) A resolution in writing signed by each member who would have been entitled to vote upon it had it been proposed at a general meeting shall be effective.
+- (1) Each member shall have one vote but if there is an equality of votes the person who is chairing the meeting shall have a casting vote in addition to any other vote he or she may have. - (2) Voting - (a) by proxy A member may appoint a proxy to attend a general meeting and vote on his or her behalf in accordance with clause 15(3). - (b) electronic balloting - Where a general meeting is to be held as a physical meeting or an electronic meeting, or where procedures are put in place to allow members to join a physical meeting by electronic means, the trustees may put in place an electronic balloting mechanism and/or a system for postal voting.
+Where such voting mechanisms are to be used for a meeting the notice for the meeting will set this out. - (C) Proxies Proxies may only be validly appointed by notice in writing (a Proxy Notice) which: - (d) states the name and address of the member appointing the proxy; - (e) identifies the person appointed to be that member's proxy and the general meeting in relation to which that person is appointed; - (f) is signed by the member appointing the proxy, or is authenticated in such manner as the trustees may determine; and - (g) is delivered to the charity in accordance with clause [30].
+[Notices] - (3) The trustees may from time to time determine the form in which Proxy Notices should be submitted to the charity in advance of any general meeting. - (4) A resolution in writing signed by each member who would have been entitled to vote upon it had it been proposed at a general meeting shall be effective.
 It may comprise several copies each signed by or on behalf of one or more members.